Rumoured Call of Duty: Modern Warfare 2 campaign could reintroduce General Shepherd

 As with any leak of this kind, it's worth taking specific details with a pinch of salt, as they're likely to change ahead of release.
 That said, Call of Duty 2022 is already expected to be a follow-up to Modern Warfare 2019, and the cartel-themed campaign has been rumored multiple times, so even though we're unlikely to find out for sure until next summer, it's a pretty safe bet as to what next year's game will look like.

-For more on Call of Duty, here's everything we know about this year's entry, Call of Duty: Vanguard
+For more on Call of Duty, here's everything we know about this year's entry, Call of Duty: Vanguard.

-I'm GamesRadar's news editor, working with the team to deliver breaking news from across the industry.
+I'm GamesRadar's Managing Editor for news, shaping the news strategy across the team.
 I started my journalistic career while getting my degree in English Literature at the University of Warwick, where I also worked as Games Editor on the student newspaper, The Boar.
 Since then, I've run the news sections at PCGamesN and Kotaku UK, and also regularly contributed to PC Gamer.
 As you might be able to tell, PC is my platform of choice, so you can regularly find me playing League of Legends or Steam's latest indie hit.